 - Step 7.
-If asked to update your company file, click Yes. - Step 8.
-If you see the QuickBooks Desktop Information window saying that the Portable company file has been successfully opened, click OK to continue. - Step 9.
-Once the Intro-20.QBW company file finishes opening, you will see the Home page.
+Once you see the QuickBooks Desktop Information window saying that the Portable company file has been successfully opened, click OK to continue. - Step 8.
+Once the Intro.QBW company file finishes opening, you will see the Home page.